-The Mind Is the Ruler of Karma
+The Mind Rules Karma

 Action is dictated by the mind.
 The Buddhist Society uses The Dhammapada: The Buddha's Path of Wisdom to explain how karma is created through mindful intentions.
 "If one speaks or acts with a wicked mind, because of that, pain follows one.
 If one speaks or acts with a good mind, because of that, happiness follows one."

 It's your intentions and your motivations for taking action that determine the fruition.
-According to Buddhism doctrines, Karma (your actions and fruitions) isn't a judgement meted out by God.
+According to Buddhism doctrines, karma (your actions and fruitions) isn't a judgement meted out by God.
 Instead, Buddhism teaches that karma is nothing more than a natural result of your actions.

 It's a mistake to believe that one action generates only one fruition (result).
 A single action can have a ripple effect and create several results.
 There are layers of lesser causes as well as various conditions surrounding or prompting the action.
 These in turn have many, many results.

 Once you understand how your actions create your karma, it's easy to become obsessed and overly cautious about all your actions.
 However, it's counterproductive attempting to keep a scorecard of your actions in the hope of determining the results.
 The Buddha warned against doing that very thing.

 Worrying about your actions and their karmic ripple effect can impede your spiritual progress and produce greater karma.
 The Buddha reminded followers not to focus too hard on actions since this could easily backfire and create greater hardships or make your path more difficult.
 It's like stepping into quicksand, the more you attempt to get out, the deeper you sink.